Abhinav00077/Intelliread_final/README.md

 ## Overview

-The Smart PDF Reader is a comprehensive project that harnesses the power of the Retrieval-Augmented Generation (RAG) model over a Large Language Model (LLM) powered by Langchain.
-Additionally, it utilizes the Pinecone vector database to efficiently store and retrieve vectors associated with PDF documents.
+The Smart PDF Reader is a comprehensive project that harnesses the power of the Retrieval-Augmented Generation (RAG) model using Google's Gemini API.
+It utilizes the Pinecone vector database to efficiently store and retrieve vectors associated with PDF documents.
 This approach enables the extraction of essential information from PDF files without the need for training the model on question-answering datasets.

 ## Features

 1. **RAG Model Integration**: The project seamlessly integrates the Retrieval-Augmented Generation (RAG) model, combining a retriever and a generator for effective question answering.

-2. **Langchain-powered Large Language Model (LLM)**: Langchain enhances the capabilities of the Large Language Model, providing advanced language understanding and context.
+2. **Google Gemini API Integration**: Direct integration with Google's Gemini API for advanced language understanding and context generation.

 3. **Pinecone Vector Database**: Utilizing Pinecone's vector database allows for efficient storage and retrieval of document vectors, optimizing the overall performance of the Smart PDF Reader.

+4. **Flexible Embedding System**: Supports both TF-IDF and neural embeddings (Sentence Transformers) for text vectorization.

-4. **PDF Information Extraction**: The system focuses on extracting information directly from PDF files, eliminating the need for extensive training on question answering datasets.
+5. **PDF Information Extraction**: The system focuses on extracting information directly from PDF files, eliminating the need for extensive training on question answering datasets.

-5. **User-Friendly Interface**: The project includes a user-friendly interface for interacting with the PDF reader, making it accessible to users with various levels of technical expertise.
+6. **User-Friendly Interface**: The project includes a user-friendly interface for interacting with the PDF reader, making it accessible to users with various levels of technical expertise.

 ## Quick Start

 ### Prerequisites

 - Python 3.8 or higher
-- OpenAI API key
+- Google Gemini API key
 - Pinecone API key and environment

 ### Installation